Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 Astrological note: The dream of being forced to take a medicine often arrives during tense transits of Pluto through the 6th or 8th house, during its aspects to Mercury, and during periods of Saturn touching your 6th house.
 Scorpios, Virgos, and Capricorns recognize this dream especially precisely.
 If Pluto is now touching your Mercury — the Guardian defends consent, and the dream conveys this through a pill someone tries to put in your mouth without asking.

 Medicines in a dream are no symptom and no verdict.
-They are an honest mirror of how you are arranged with care for yourself: what you take, what you lack, what you overfeed yourself with, what is being imposed on you.
+They are an honest mirror of where you now stand with care for yourself: what you take, what you lack, what you overfeed yourself with, what is being imposed on you.

 Allow yourself to relate to your “intake” carefully and consciously.
 To allow yourself real help — professional, human, your own.
-To narrow excessive “schemes” of care to what really works.
-To defend your consent when someone offers you others’ prescriptions for life.
-Each time you dream of medicines, a very attentive part of you quietly asks: “with what are you now supporting yourself — and is it really what you need now?”
+To narrow excessive “schemes” of care down to what really works.
+To defend your consent when someone offers you other people’s prescriptions for life.
+Each time you dream of medicines, a very attentive part of you quietly asks: “what are you supporting yourself with right now — and is it really what you need?”